-a) Basis of Preparation
+a) Basis of preparation

-The financial statements have been prepared under the historical cost convention, except for the valuation of financial assets at fair value through other comprehensive income.
+The consolidated financial statements have been prepared under the historical cost convention, except for the valuation of financial assets at fair value through other comprehensive income.
 Historical cost is based on the fair values of the consideration given in exchange for assets.

-In the application of IFRS, management is required to make judgments, estimates and assumptions about carrying values of assets and liabilities that are not readily apparent from other sources.
+In the application of International Financial Reporting Standards (IFRS), management is required to make judgments, estimates and assumptions about carrying values of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstance, the results of which form the basis of making the judgments.
 Actual results may differ from these estimates.